-- A history of spinal surgery
+- Medical history of spinal surgery

-- Lower back pain
+- Lower back pain.

-- Leg numbness
+- Leg numbness.

-- Methods of Treatment
+Methods of Treatment:

-After examining the patient in our center, reviewing his medical examinations, and determining the exact cause, the appropriate technology to treat this cause will be determined with simple, limited, non-surgical interventions.
-Ducting the inside of the neural tube with a catheter or sacral canal endoscope, and several other options, depending on the cause.
+Dealing with recurrent lumbar herniated disc and the failure of previous spinal surgeries has become easy as possible because of the availability of modern, safe, and simple technologies.
+After examining the patient in our centre, reviewing his medical examinations, and determining the exact cause, the appropriate technology to treat this cause will be determined with simple, limited, non-surgical interventions, release the inside of the neural canal with a catheter or sacral nerve canal endoscopy, and several other options to be determined depending on the cause.

 - Lumbar nerve root injection.

-- Catheter expansion of the neural tube
+- Catheter expansion of the neural canal.

-Advantages of treatment of recurrent herniated disc and the failure of previous surgeries without surgery
+Advantages of treatment of recurrent herniated disc and the failure of previous surgeries without surgery:

 Because in the ORA premuim center we always take care of the patient's time and health, and our affirmation is that home is a key inside the center.
 As for the limited interventions, to treat the spine and the spine and roughness, we always provide the latest techniques and non-surgical techniques under the supervision of Prof. Dr. Mohamed Kora.
 (Doctors' staff).
 We wish you a better life with ORA Clinics.